k9ordon/k9ordon.github.io/_posts/2016-03-09-meteor-a-lovestory.md

 tweet: 708063278568710144
 ---

 Meteor.js is a **full stack javascript framework** for building modern web applications on a unified javascript stack (MongoDB, Node.js, Browser).
-If you want to build application fast, it's definitely the way to go.
+If you want to build applications fast, it's definitely the way to go.
-This article provides a rough overview of some selected concepts and techniques that I am using for side projects.
+This article provides a rough overview of some selected concepts and techniques that I use for side projects.

 Some key benefits of Meteor.js are: